JosePedroDias/follow_your_idol/README.md

 # setup

 Create the files `postgresql_config.json` and `postgresql_config.json`.
 You can use the example files `postgresql_config_example.json` and `postgresql_config_example.json` as reference for the required fields.
+perform the queries listed in `persistence\model.sql` to create the necessary db schema.
+you'll find some notes on `persistence\queries.sql` if you want to explore the data yourself.

 # how to use